 After a phenomenal week touring Prague and Romania, it was time to head home.
 Our return flight to Dallas would again be in American’s Business Class, thanks to a premium cabin fare sale.
-After a restful night at the Hilton Paris Charles de Gaulle, I decided to head back to the terminal a little earlier than usual, mainly because I needed to get my VAT refund claim stamped and dropped off for processing.
-I also wanted to spend some time checking out the CDG Admirals Club, which we still had plenty of time to visit even with the detour.
+After a restful night at the Hilton Paris Charles de Gaulle, I decided to head back to the terminal a little earlier than usual.
+Mostly, this was to get my VAT refund claim stamped and dropped off for processing.
+I also wanted to spend some time checking out the CDG Admirals Club.

 Date of Visit: October 31, 2015

-Location: Technically, the lounge is located in a satellite building between Terminals 2A and 2C.
-If you clear security and passport control for Terminal 2A, follow the signs to the elevator for the Admirals Club, which is up one level from the departures area.
+Technically, the lounge is located in a satellite building between Terminals 2A and 2C.
+If you clear security and passport control for Terminal 2A, follow the signs to the elevator for the Admirals Club.
+It is up one level from the departures area.

-Access: American Airlines Business Class customers, oneworld elite status holders, and certain Citi cards that come with Admirals Club access (i.e. various Citi AAdvantage cards or Citi Prestige).
+American Airlines Business Class customers, oneworld elite status holders, and certain Citi cards that come with Admirals Club access.
 As with other Admirals Clubs, day passes are available for $50.

 Towards the back are a couple of rows of desktop computers, with a printer also available for use.
 It looks like there are 6 computers available for use, though only five were functional at the time.

 You can make out pretty quickly the pros and cons of this lounge.
-On the one hand, the design is modern and airy, with plenty of natural light courtesy of the floor-to-ceiling windows in the back which are unobstructed from the entire lounge thanks to the single-room design.
-However, the lounge is pretty small, with a maximum capacity of 128 people, and as a result, you can see that it gets VERY congested during peak times.
-If you are looking for a quiet spot to make a couple of phone calls and get some work done, you’ll find that difficult here; besides the congestion, there are no private cubicles or work areas.
-In addition, as you can see from the second photo in particular, the tables are too small, making it difficult to place both a laptop and a drink and/or plate of food at the same time.
+On the one hand, the design is modern and airy, with plenty of natural light courtesy of the floor-to-ceiling windows in the back.
+However, the lounge is pretty small, with a maximum capacity of 128 people.
+As a result, it gets VERY congested during peak times.
+If you need a quiet spot to make a couple of phone calls and get some work done, you’ll find that difficult here.
+Besides the congestion, there are no private cubicles or work areas.
+In addition, the tables are too small, making it difficult to place both a laptop and a drink and/or plate of food at the same time.
 At least there is an adequate amount of plugs at the seats, and the free WiFi was fast and reliable.

-We ended up finding two seats near the front of the lounge, which was a blessing and a curse of sorts.
+We ended up finding two seats near the front of the lounge, which was both a blessing and curse.
 On the one hand, we were close to the food spread and the coffee machines, which made it extra convenient to grab something.
 On the other hand, this also meant a lot of foot traffic in our general area.
 There are also a few bar-style seats immediately behind the serving area; there are plenty of plugs, which makes this convenient for working and eating, though be aware that it does get a little noisy in this area.